laurenncasey/Roomie-A-Modern-Roommate-Finder-for-UW-Eau-Claire-Students/README.md

 # Roomie: A Modern Roommate Finder for UW-Eau Claire Students

+This project was completed in a Mobile Development class as part of UWEC curriculum.
+It is unfinished and not in production.

 Roomie is a fast and modern mobile application built in Android Studio using the Kotlin programming language.
 Designed to help UW-Eau Claire students find roommates easily, Roomie offers an intuitive interface, an in-app database, and a smart matching algorithm to connect users based on their roommate preferences.

 Key Features: